pulpdrew/fitness-tracker/README.md

 # Fitness Tracker

 This is an open source web-application for tracking individual performance and progress on exercises.
-Users can record workouts, complete with sets of customizable exercises, and track their progress over time.
+Users can record workouts, complete sets of customizable exercises, and track their progress over time.
 There are no ads and no tracking - all data is stored locally in an exportable format in the user's browser, never leaving the user's machine.

 ## Install Dependencies: